eadurflinger/eadurflinger/README.md

 I am intersting in learning React and Swift.

-I am also a multi media artist from digital paintings to bug taxidermy displays.
+I am also a multi media artist, ranging from digital paintings to bug taxidermy displays.

 Nice to meet you!